Childhood National Immunization Coverage Survey (CNICS)

 - Determine if children are immunized in accordance with recommended immunization schedules for publicly-funded vaccines

-- Provide the World Health Organization and the Pan American Health Organization with estimates of national immunization coverage for diphtheria-pertussis-tetanus (DPT) and for measles-mumps-rubella (MMR) and other vaccines for children
+- Provide the World Health Organization and the Pan American Health Organization with estimates of national vaccine coverage for childhood vaccines such as measles, diphtheria, pertussis, tetanus and polio

-- Assess knowledge, attitudes, and awareness of vaccines.
+- Provide information on parental knowledge, attitudes, and beliefs about vaccines.

 - Children and youth